 Due to the different regulations and requirements by state, county, and other localities, the cost for a commercial water service installation bond varies.
 However, the cost is dependent on where the job will take place, as opposed to where the plumbing outfit or individual professional is based.
 Please contact us for more specific information on where the proposed project will be built.

 Your bond premium is based on your credit rating.
-If you have excellent credit, you can expect to pay 1% or less of your bond amount on the standard market.
-If your personal finances are not as robust, but you are approved, bond premiums will be 2-5% of the bond amount on the nonstandard market.
+If you have excellent credit, you can expect to pay 1 percent or less of your bond amount on the standard market.
+If your personal finances are not as robust, but you are approved, bond premiums will be 2 - 5 percent of the bond amount on the nonstandard market.